-- coconut --jupyter console will launch a Jupyter/IPython console using the Coconut kernel. - coconut --jupyter lab will ensure that the Coconut kernel is available and launch JupyterLab.
+- coconut --jupyter notebook will ensure that the Coconut kernel is available and launch a Jupyter/IPython notebook. - coconut --jupyter console will launch a Jupyter/IPython console using the Coconut kernel. - coconut --jupyter lab will ensure that the Coconut kernel is available and launch JupyterLab.